CLEF-TAR/tar/2019-TAR/Task1/README.md

 - A part of the protocol: The Objective
 - The entire PubMED database (it can be downloaded directly from PubMED).

+- Other parts of the protocol.
+For intervention

 *Data Set*: